-Biblical Example of Instant Gratification
+Example of Instant Gratification in the Bible

 Jacob and Esau

 Jacob and Esau were brothers, the sons of Issac and Rebekah.
-They were twins and had been fighting each other since the womb!
+They were twins and had been literally fighting each other since the womb!

 One day, Esau comes back from a hunting trip and he is tired and hungry!
 He spots some stew that Jacob had made and he asks for a bowl.
 Genesis 25:30:

-Some translations use exhausted, famished.
+Some translations use the words faint, famished.
 The Hebrew word for “faint” is ‘ayeph and the meaning is faint or weary.
 Basically, as in the version above, he was tired.